 - Challenges in the accurate counseling of women about the success rate for frozen eggs to ultimately yield viable embryos and successful pregnancy outcomes.

-- Challenges in counseling women on the potential adverse side effects and safety of the process due to the relatively low number of live births that have resulted from egg freezing and insufficient data as to the safety of the procedure in regards to potential for increased rates of birth defects amongst other issues.
-As of mid 2009, approximately only 500-600 babies in the world have been born after frozen embryo transfer resulting from embryos derived from frozen eggs.
-In the last year, when egg freezing has been shown to be done right, success of eggs after vitrification is 90+% and in women under the age of 35 the ongoing pregnancy rates for thawed eggs have been reported to be the same as fresh eggs (43% vs 41%)
+- Challenges in counseling women on the potential adverse side effects and safety of the process due to the relatively low number of live births that have resulted from egg freezing and insufficient data as to the safety of the procedure in regards to the potential for increased rates of birth defects amongst other issues.
+As of mid-2009, approximately only 500-600 babies in the world have been born after frozen embryo transfer resulting from embryos derived from frozen eggs.
+In the last year, when egg freezing has been shown to be done right, the success of eggs after vitrification is 90+% and in women, under the age of 35 the ongoing pregnancy rates for thawed eggs have been reported to be the same as fresh eggs (43% vs 41%)

 DID YOU KNOW?

 - Women are born with 1- 2 million eggs